How to train for the Everest Base Camp Trek

 Static Stretching

 Include static stretching programs for major muscles and muscle groups, such as the hamstrings, quadriceps, calves, and back.
-Each stretch should be held in place for twenty to thirty seconds.
+Each stretch should be held for 20 to 30 seconds.

 Yoga Practice

-Participate in classes or follow videos orientated to yoga exercises such as downward dog, pigeon pose, or one of the warrior poses, which aim to increase flexibility and core stability.
+Participate in classes or follow videos oriented to yoga exercises such as downward dog, pigeon pose, or one of the warrior poses, which aim to increase flexibility and core stability.

 Progression of Flexibility and Recovery